exalens/exalens_data_collector/README.md

    ```
    ./retina-datacollector.sh --download
    ```
-   You will be prompted to enter the cortex hostname, data collector name, username, and password.
+   During this process, you will be prompted to enter the following details:
+   - Cortex hostname
+   - Data collector name which is registered
+   - Choose the data collector you want to use
+   - Username
+   - Password (input is hidden for security)
+   After downloading, the script automatically extracts the configuration.

 2. **Start DataCollector:**
    To start the DataCollector: